 Placing a majority of your capital into one asset for instance can drastically increase your overall levels of risk since a downturn in that asset will have an outsized negative impact on your overall portfolio.
 Not only does diversification help you to manage risk but it also enables you to take part in new investment opportunities that would not be possible had you locked most of your capital into one particular investment.

 Another way to avoid risk is to hedge your position.
 For example, if you are long Bitcoin you may consider owning some put options to hedge against that position.

 Every investment involves some degree of risk.
 Often high potential returns are associated with high risk.
 A keen understanding of risk can help investors to better capitalize on potential opportunities, while helping to prevent potential setbacks.

 In general, risk management refers to the practice of identifying potential risks, analyzing them, and taking precautionary steps to curb the risk in the field of finance.

 Injective was created to support the trading of limitless markets, which allows traders to properly diversify their portfolio while being able to hedge against potential losses.
-Moving forward, we plan to also include sophisticated order types such as stop-loss orders in order to further equip our users with avenues to manage risk.
+Moving forward, the plan is to also include sophisticated order types such as stop-loss orders in order to further equip users with avenues to manage risk.